-Metal Containers: Triple rinse contaminated and uncontaminated containers with water.
-Then puncture and dispose of contaminated containers and rinsate as above.
+Metal Containers: Triple-rinse contaminated and uncontaminated containers with water promptly after they are emptied.
+Puncture and dispose of containers and rinsate as indicated above for PESTICIDE DISPOSAL.

-Plastic Containers: Triple rinse with water.
-Then puncture and dispose of container and rinsate as above.
+Plastic Containers: Triple-rinse contaminated and uncontaminated containers with water promptly after they are emptied.
+Puncture and dispose of containers and rinsate as indicated above for PESTICIDE DISPOSAL.